hertzmann/hertzmann.github.io/_posts/2023-06-30-meta-papers.md

 Position Papers can be cited like any other paper.
 They can be useful when writing a paper when you need to motivate the problem or the approach.
 For example, I've published papers on physics-based character animation and tracking at various times, and often we need to argue why this is a worthwhile research area (especially back in the early 2000s when physics-based animation was out of favor), and arguing for different evaluation metrics (since the evaluation metrics often used in vision don't measure the right things).

-Survey Papers are not position papers, if they merely summarize published work.
-But Position Papers frequently survey and summarize the literature in support of the point they make; they often have very long lists of references.
+Survey Papers are not position papers if they merely summarize published work.
+But Position Papers frequently survey and summarize the literature in support of the point they make; Position Papers often have very long lists of references.

 # Why Write One?
 Why Not Just Blog Posts and Tweets?